 The flea beetle counts in the traps comprised the pale-striped flea beetle, Systena blanda, the desert corn flea beetle, Chaetocnema ectypa, and a few other minor species.
-Currently, the trap capture of adult flea beetles is very low.
+Currently, the trap captures of adult flea beetles are at a low level.